hazelcast/hazelcast-platform-training/Lab1.md

 clc config add local cluster.name=dev cluster.address=localhost:5701
 ```

 > __NOTE:__ This configuration persists.
-You will be able to use the same configuration for labs 1-6
+You will be able to use the same configuration for the other labs.

 ### 4. Use CLC to View and Control Running Jobs